JUARA POLICIES AND PROCEDURES

 • I will maintain a positive and encouraging attitude.

-2.1 Consultant Requirements.
-The requirements to be an Independent JUARA Consultant are:
+2.1 Guide Requirements.
+The requirements to be an Independent JUARA Guide are:

 You must be at least 18 years old;

-You must be a resident of the United States or Canada;
+You must be a resident of the United States;

 You need a Social Security Number or Federal Tax ID Number.